astorDev/nist/dotnet/logging/docs/req-resp.md

 }
 ```

-We'll get this log:
+Here are the logs we get:

 ![](ms-starter-200.png)

-And for a "bad" request
+Now let's move to a "bad" request.

 ```http
 POST http://localhost:5244/parties/halloween/guests?loungeAccess=true